milanvarady/Menu-System/docs/source/input/features.rst

 But we can go a step further with this system.
 Imagine that you want your player to do the following: move right and left, jump and shoot.
-For that you could create a new InputSystem wich stores inputs in categories and checks them automatically for you.
+For that, you could create a new InputSystem that stores a set of inputs in categories and checks them automatically for you.
 Here is an example:

  .. raw:: html